 Check

-If there is excessive lifting of the lead foot the weight shift toward the trail instep is incorrect.
+During the swing, the lead knee remains stable, and there should be minimal lateral backward movement.
+If there is excessive lifting of the lead foot, the weight shift toward the trail instep indicates an incorrect lower body turn.

 Highlander School of Golf